RenanOSX/VScan/README.md

 # VScan - Document Scanner App

-This application scans documents and extracts information using OCR powered by Google Cloud Vision.
+This application aims to improve and simplify document management through automated fiscal data extraction, reducing processing time and significantly decreasing the need for manual data entry.

+By using OpenCV, Tesseract OCR, and Google Cloud Vision, integrated with Google Sheets, it facilitates secure storage, sharing, and collaboration

 ## Project Structure